hashicorp/terraform-provider-pureport/README.md

 ---------------------

 ```
-# For example, restrict template version in 0.1.x
+# For example, restrict pureport version in 0.1.x
-provider "template" {
+provider "pureport" {
   version = "~> 0.1"
 }
 ```